The New York Mets

 Darstr

-Despite Straw’s long prominence as the most important Met since Tom Seaver, his reign as the #2 Met of all time based on playing output in a Met uniform is at, or is rapidly coming to, an end.
-Although Straw has the same player’s score as David Wright, and therefore is in fact currently tied with Wright for the #2 honor as the greatest Met of all-time, I list him below Wright only because Wright is still playing and will pass Straw to clearly possess the #2 slot by himself come the end of 2011.
-However, as a personality, Wright can’t touch the affection New York fans have for Darryl Strawberry.
+Despite Straw’s long prominence as the most important Met since Tom Seaver, his reign as the #2 Met of all time based on playing output in a Met uniform is at an end.
+By any objective measure David Wright's on-field performance in a Met uniform has eclipsed the mighty Darryl Strawberry.
+Darryl’s former team record for runs scored fell to Jose Reyes in 2011 and Reyes’ new record fell to Wright in 2012.
+With that said, as a personality, David Wright can’t yet touch the affection New York fans have for Darryl Strawberry.
 His thirteen year career with both the Mets and the Yankees, his involvement with five New York playoff teams (’86 & ’88 Mets, ’95, ’96 & ’99 Yankees), three New York World Series appearances, 293 Met/ Yankee homers, current SNY announcer, Met instructor, difficult battles with drugs, abusive behavior, and cancer, and his induction into the Mets Hall of Fame all contribute toward a warm, sympathetic acceptance of Straw among New York Fans.
 Fans who say Straw will always remain behind Seaver as the #2 Met of all-time are speaking from the heart and I understand them.
 To me, Straw evokes the memory of the last Met championship team.
 Until Wright leads the Mets to the same heights it will be tough for many to take Darryl down a notch.
 Maybe that’s the way it should be.
-But, based on the on-field Met numbers alone, things are about to change.
+But, based on the on-field Met numbers alone, things have changed.

 In the years between 1983 and 1991 Strawberry was polishing a plaque in the Baseball Hall of Fame.
 After that time he was never again a regular player.
 His problems are well documented and won't be repeated.
 A tragic story.
 For our purposes, if there's anything good about Strawberry's story, 8 of those good 9 years were spent in a Met uniform.
 He came in 2nd in the MVP voting in 1988 and 3rd in the voting in 1990.
-He was a 7-time Met All-Star and is the all-time Met leader in runs scored (662), home runs (252), and RBIs (733).
-Also the Met leader in strikeouts and walks.
+He was a 7-time Met All-Star and, at the beginning of the 2013 season, is still the all-time Met leader in Home Runs (252).

 Plate Appearances: 4,549